-In a review of a sample of the 426 ADA Interview/Activity Logs the County produced, the Expert notes that the ADA Compliance Unit staff note if the incarcerated person is ineligible for CWP assignment based on classification or security case factors (type of charges and time to serve).
-The CWP deputy stated that there are currently 42 individuals assigned to the CWP.
-The CWP deputy stated that all incarcerated persons are screened for placement into the CWP.
-If the incarcerated person meets the custody/classification criteria (no violence, weapons, sex, or gang commitment offenses), the deputy initiates a full background.
+In a review of the 493 ADA Interview/Activity Logs the County produced, the Expert notes that the ADA Compliance Unit staff notes if the incarcerated person is ineligible for CWP assignment based on classification or security case factors (type of charges and time to serve).
+The CWP deputy stated that all incarcerated persons are screened placement into the CWP.
+If the incarcerated person meets custody/classification criteria (no violence, weapons, sex, or gang commitment offenses), the deputy initiates a full background.
 All incarcerated persons who meet this initial screening criterion move on in the process.
 However, all potential candidates must meet the time-to-serve criteria (i.e., between 5 and 240 days to serve).
 All candidates who meet the custody and time-to-serve criteria are referred to medical, mental health, and warrants check.
-If the candidate is cleared by medical, and mental health, and the warrants check, they are interviewed by the CWP deputy.
-The CWP deputy stated that 40 to 50 percent of the eligible candidates refuse to participate in the CWP.
-The CWP deputy stated that all candidates must have a permanent address and transportation to be considered for CWP.
-The CWP deputy stated that in the last six (6) months, four (4) disabled incarcerated persons had been assigned to the CWP. and currently one (1) intellectually disabled incarcerated person is assigned to the CWP.
-According to the CWP deputy, at the time of the tour, there were approximately 42 CWP participants, including just 1 person with an identified disability.
-(The deputy noted that CWP participation has decreased significantly in recent years.
-He estimated that there were approximately 300 people participating in CWP in 2014 at a given time, and approximately 170 in the period immediately before the COVID pandemic.)
+If the candidate is cleared by medical and mental health and the warrants check, they are interviewed by the CWP deputy.
+During the previous monitoring tour, the CWP deputy stated that 40 to 50 percent of the eligible candidates refuse to participate in the CWP.
+The CWP deputy also stated that all candidates must have a permanent address and transportation to be considered for CWP.
+The County produced the CWP ADA Activity Tracker, which reflects that three (3) disabled incarcerated persons (of 102 CWP participants) have been assigned to the CWP (12/1/22 to 5/31/23).